BunsDev/iMO/README.md

 Can't really do that (turns out), but you *can* make nothing from
  something (liquidation),
-so when you *truly* have something, you
+so when you *truly* have [something](https://www.instagram.com/p/ChkumrXLNIp/), you
- might just be able to make something more of it than you think,
+ might just have made [offering](https://twitter.com/utotranslucence/status/1736562765421261219) MO than you think,
  like Fat Moe's from the classic  *Once Upon a Time in America*...

 Quid Labs is in the business of researching financial markets, and